Code-Institute-Submissions/ci-milestone-project1/README.md

 - Safari / macOS Mojave / iMac

 ## Deployment
-This site is hosted using GitHub pages, deployed directly from the master branch.
+This site is coded in Cloud9 IDE, a local Git directory was used for version control.
+It is hosted by using GitHub, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named ```index.html```.

 ## Credits